Silo: Silo art

 Old water towers have also been decorated in many regional centres.

-In Melbourne, a huge painting of New Zealand Prime Minister Jacinda Ardern embracing a Muslim woman, an iconic image beamed around the world after the 2019 Christchurch mosque attacks, was painted on the 75 ft Tinning Street silo in the suburb of Brunswick, after A$11,000 was raised in a day via crowdfunding.
+In Melbourne, a huge painting of New Zealand Prime Minister Jacinda Ardern embracing a Muslim woman, an image beamed around the world after the 2019 Christchurch mosque attacks, was painted on the 75 ft Tinning Street silo in the suburb of Brunswick, after A$11,000 was raised in a day via crowdfunding.

 The town of Monto in the North Burnett Region of Queensland has been put on the tourism map as the most northerly silo art installation in Australia.
 Its "Three Moons" silos depict several stories of the past, including the era of gold mining, cattle mustering and The Dreaming.
 It also has a mural on an old water tower.